stollander33/docs/docs/users/user_guide.md

 [TOC]

+# Differences between start and restart

+The two commands (`rapydo start` and `rapydo restart`) can be quite confusing and it can be difficult to understand when to use one and when the other.
+The start command is based on the `docker-compose up` command and it is able to start the docker containers.
+The restart command is based on the `docker-compose restart` command and it is able to restart the main service of a container.
+Furthermore the start command is able to re-create the container whom docker definition changed (e.g. an environment variable changed, a volume is added, porting mapping is changed, docker image is rebuilt, etc).

+Use the start or the restart command depends from the kind of changes that you need to deploy.
+If the changes are at docker level, then you have to use the start command.
+If the changes are at software and service level, you have to use the restart command.

 # Production Mode

 To switch your RAPyDo deployment from debug to production mode you can use the --mode production options, e.g. `rapydo --mode production start`.